 4. Carless Islands

-Want to spend a week swimming along, around and in between some of the most beautiful islands and peninsulas in the world?
-Croatia has over 1000 islands.
+Do you want to spend a week swimming along, around and in between some of the most beautiful islands and peninsulas in the world?
+If so, Croatia has over 1000 islands!
 Think lush green trees, bright rock faces, no cars and the backdrop of the bright blue sea.

 - Kaprije – this blissfully unspoiled island boasts one of the best Iced Coffees in Croatia.
 There are no roads, no vehicles and a beautiful sheltered bay to swim in.